kennykee/json-harmonizer/README.md

       - Cleans and normalizes keys (lowercase, remove underscores)
       - Maps to a unified schema
       - Flattens nested arrays
-      - Merges hotel records by ID, only overwriting with non-null or empty array values
+      - Merges hotel records by ID, only overwriting with non-null or empty array values including nested properties
       - Optionally filters by hotel or destination ID
   4. The harmonized result is returned to the frontend or API client.
   5. The frontend displays the result in a user-friendly JSON viewer.